History of Gyokusendo

 Kakubei Tamagawa, Founder

 The diffusion of metal working techniques particularly in copper fixings for shrines and iron nails (wakugi) meant that Tsubame was establishing itself as an area built by the hammer.
 Just as a steady supply of copper was being mined from Mt.
-Yahiko, an artisan named Toshichi left Sendai, crossed the Japanese Alps and settled in Tsubame in 1768.
+Yahiko, an artisan named Toshichi left Sendai, crossed the mountains and settled in Tsubame in 1768.
 He brought with him tsuiki, the hammering technique by which a vessel is created from a copper sheet.

 This hammering technique was eventually passed down to Kakubei Tamagawa who founded Gyokusendo in 1816.
 He became known by locals as "Yakanya Kakuhei" (Kettle Maker Kakuhei) as he and his apprentices established themselves as makers of household items such as kettles, pots, and wash bins.